 But the analytical pattern the evaluation follows is structurally parallel to the wolf case.
 The Forest Service documents decline evidence honestly in its criterion-level findings, and then the conclusion steps back from what those findings indicate.
 The shape of the gap between evidence and conclusion is the same as in the wolf evaluation; the mechanism producing it is different.

 For yellow-cedar, the guiding authority is Hayward's guidance on temporal scale.
-Hayward directs that evaluations must not "simply project species persistence until some arbitrary point in time" (Hayward et al. 2016, pp. 11 and 36).
+Hayward directs that evaluations must not "simply project species persistence until some arbitrary point in time" (Hayward et al. 2016, p.
+11).
 For a species whose individuals live 500 to 1,000 years, a biologically meaningful temporal horizon runs in centuries — not decades.
 Any horizon shorter than that invites the exact problem Hayward flagged.

 The Forest Service yellow-cedar evaluation makes four criterion-level findings that carry the analysis that follows.